Picking the best pair of wellies

 Wellingtons for Extreme Temperatures

 If you plan to be out in extremely cold temperatures, be sure to wear insulated wellingtons to keep warm and comfortable and prevent hypothermia.
-Harkila’s Inuit GTX 15" XL Insulated Extreme Boots insulate against temperatures as low as minus 90C and have been developed as the ultimate protection when out and about in extreme conditions.
-They are made with a wide, large footprint and a Harkila Winter Trek sole system to give you grip and stop you from sinking in the snow.
+The Grubs Snowline wellies are rated for comfort as low as -40°C and have been developed as the ultimate protection when out and about in extreme conditions with an ultra high-grip Vibram sole to handle icy terrain.

 Agricultural and industrial workers are exposed to a wide variety of dangers, including harsh chemicals, temperatures and hazardous environments.
 Safety wellington boots provide added protection for a variety of hazardous conditions.
 They are designed to protect your feet from heavy objects and cold weather, and to prevent cracking and splitting.
-Seeland’s Allround 18" SD Steel-Toe Cap Wellington Boots as one example are made of the highest quality rubber and have added protection against 28 types of chemicals, including diesel and barn environment acids.
-They also have a steel toe cap for added foot protection.
-These are the best quality wellies on the market for agricultural and industrial workers.
+Grubs Ceramic 5.0 S5 Safety Wellingtons as one example have a tough rubber lower, a high-wicking neoprene upper, anti-penetration sole and a ceramic toe cap – meaning it insulates your feet from cold and electricity while protection you to ISO-20345 standards.

 When fishing, you’ll need a pair of wellingtons with plenty of grip.
-Seeland's Estate 16" Lady Neoprene-Lined Wellington Bootis at the top of its class for ladies’ fishing wellies.
-The 16" boot designed to be more comfortable on the leg at a slightly shorter size than the gents equivalent.
-The boots also have a Vibram Hunting Sole System to provide a shock-absorbing sole for added grip.
+Gateway 1’s Pheasant Game Lady 5mm Wellington is at the top of its class for ladies’ fishing wellies.
+The 17″ boot designed to be more comfortable on the leg at a slightly shorter size than the gents equivalent, with a high-grip sole on slippy surfaces and an adjustable calf for the perfect fit.

-For the gents, there is the equivalent Seeland Estate AT 18" 5mm Neoprene-Lined Side-Zip Wellington Boot.
-Like the ladies’ version, the boots are fitted with a YKK side zip for ease of getting the boots on and off.
-In addition, unlike almost any other side-zip boot, they also have an adjustable calf strap to ensure the perfect fit, whether you have a normal, narrow or wide calf.
+For the gents, there is the equivalent Seeland Woodcock AT 18″ 5mm Wellington Boot; the adjustable calf strap ensures aperfect fit, whether you have a normal, narrow or wide calf.

 Depending on where you plan to fish, you may want to pair your wellies with waders.
-Snowbee light waders are highly breathable and are completely waterproof.
+Snowbee have a fantastic range of waders which are highly breathable and are completely waterproof.

 A few accessories for your wellies are a must for most wearers.
 A lot of people want wellington boots for their waterproof and durable characteristics, but always end up with cold feet.
 If this happens to you, try Hoggs of Fife’s Paton Bootsox.
 They are oversocks that will wick away any moisture, keeping your feet warm and dry.